GuptaSooraj/GuptaSooraj/README.md

-# Hello, I'm [Sooraj Gupta]! 👋
+# Hello, I'm Sooraj Gupta! 👋

-I'm a [Your Profession] passionate about [Your Interests].
+I'm a VLSI trainee at Maven Silicon, 2023 graduate from NIT Jalandhar passionate about VLSI Industry.
 Here you'll find some of the projects I've been working on.

 ## About Me